The Sharing Group Discussion on Qur'an-Only “Islam”

 Texts prescribing heavy punishments for minor sins or exceptionally large rewards for small virtues were rejected.
 But this involved the value judgements of the ahadits compilers about what constituted too heavy or too large.
 There are serious instances of violation of this criterion.
 One glaring example is ahadits -prescribed punishment for apostasy by killing, though the Qur’an allows full religious freedom.

-Texts referring to actions that should have been commonly known and practiced by others but were not known and practiced were rejected.
+Texts referring to actions that should have been commonly known and practised by others but were not known and practised were rejected.
 This criterion is flawed; it does not guarantee the veracity of the text about the Prophet.

 Most importantly, the criterion such as that the ahadits texts should not be contrary to the Qur’an, reason, or logic has been flagrantly flouted in numerous cases.
 Many scholars have demonstrated that numerous ahadits texts do, in fact, contradict the Qur’an or do not stand to reason or logic or scientific truths.
 Illustrations of such inconsistencies are provided in the next chapter.